jfried16/Joshua-Friedman-Structure-of-Programming-Languages-Project/README.md

 # Joshua Friedman Structure of Programming Languages Project
-In this project I wrote code that reversed a given string in both C++ and Python, in order to showcase the differences between them.
+In this project I wrote code in both C++ and Python that reversed a string, in order to showcase the differences between C++ and Python.
 I focused on three different concepts that showcase the differences between them.
-They are: Garbage Collection, Variable Typing, and Entry Point.
+The concepts are: Garbage Collection, Variable Typing, and Entry Point.

 # Garbage Collection
 Garbage Collection is when an automatic process, known as a garbage collector, frees up memory that a program does not reference again.